rds1983/StbSharp/README.md

 ### About
 StbSharp is C# image decoding/encoding library.
 It is port of famous C library: [https://github.com/nothings/stb](https://github.com/nothings/stb)
-Right now, it can load images in JPG, PNG, BMP, TGA, PSD, PIC and GIF formats.
+Right now, it can load images in JPG, PNG, BMP, TGA, PSD and GIF formats.
 And write in BMP, TGA, PNG and HDR formats.

 ### Adding Reference to StbSharp
 StbSharp.dll is PCL and therefore could be used on the broad range of platforms.